NajlaAlariefy/Financial-Markets-Complex-Systems/README.md

 1. Download the repo
 2. Make sure you have [Jupyter Notbook](https://jupyter.org/install) installed
 3. Run the cells in Notebook, and explore the data!

+## Files

+1. main.py : this file contains the default setting of running the simulation through the CLI, but for explorative analysis the notebook is recommended
+2. stock_market.py : this file contains the main function **run_market** that runs the simulation
+3. stock.py : the Stock class module
+4. trader.py : the Trader class module
+5. util.py : data representation functions (i.e. plots and wrangling)